Friends, families mourn lives lost in India bridge disaster - NewsBreak

 Friends, families mourn lives lost in India bridge disaster

-Naseema Ben Shamdar and seven members of her family were making their way across Morbi's jam-packed suspension bridge when its cables gave way Sunday, plunging them into the deep, wide waters of Machchu river and killing 134 people.

-In just seconds, Naseema was gasping for breath and trying desperately to swim to shore, struggling through a quagmire of mud and weeds.
+In just seconds, Naseema was gasping for breath and trying desperately to paddle to shore, struggling through a quagmire of mud and weeds.
 All around her, people were pleading for help.

 Many tried to climb cables dangling into the water, sometimes losing their grip and falling on others mired in the murky water.

-The disaster in Morbi is one of India's worst in years.
-The collapse of the pedestrian bridge while it was crowded with hundreds of holiday goers has raised questions about why the 143-year-old landmark, touted as an artistic and engineering marvel, failed just four days after reopening after months of repairs.
+The disaster in Morbi is one of India’s worst in years.
+The collapse of the pedestrian bridge, while it was crowded with hundreds of holiday goers, has raised questions about why the 143-year-old landmark, built in the late 1800s and touted as an artistic and engineering marvel, failed just four days after reopening from months of repairs.

 Police arrested nine people, including managers of the bridge’s operator, Oreva Group, as they began investigating the catastrophe.